Issues with Update Storage

 Select the Windows components, applications, and files that can be removed, and then click OK.

-To move the content directory to another hard drive
+To move the content directory to another drive

-Create a new content directory on another hard drive.
+Create a new content directory on another drive.

 Locate the WSUSUtil.exe utility in the Tools directory of your WSUS installation (typically C:\Program Files\Update Services\Tools).

-Open a Command Prompt window, navigate to the Tools directory, and type the following:
+Open a command window, navigate to the Tools directory, and type the following:

 wsusutil movecontent NewContentPath MoveLog